TheWorldAvatar/trip-agent/README.md

 # Trip agent

 This agent processes time series of points to produce trips and visits.
+It is designed to be deployed on <https://github.com/TheWorldAvatar/hd4-stack>.

 API route: